yugp21/yugp21/README.md

 <h2>💫 About Me:</h2>

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Animation in React.

 - 🎓 Currently a B.Tech candidate at GCET V.V.Nagar.